ahmedbasuny/MovieRestAPI/README.md

 ### Build and Run
 * Build with Maven.

 Download the app.
-Extract the zip file. go inside project folder and run this maven commend.
+Extract the zip file. go inside project folder and run this maven commend to build the image.

 `$ mvn clean package spring-boot:repackage dockerfile:build`